fleetdm/fleet/handbook/company/README.md

 ### Open source
 The majority of the code, documentation, and content we create at Fleet is public and source-available.
 The Fleet handbook is the central guide for how we run the company, and even it is open to the world.
 We [strive to be open](https://fleetdm.com/handbook/company/why-this-way#why-open-source) and transparent in the way we run the business, as much as confidentiality agreements (and time) allow.
 We perform better with an audience, and our audience [performs better](https://fleetdm.com/handbook/company/why-this-way#why-open-source) with us.

-### Org chart
-To provide clarity about decision-making, responsibility, and resources, everyone at Fleet has a manager, and every manager has direct reports.
-Fleet's organizational chart is accessible company-wide as a sub-tab in ["🧑‍🚀 Fleeties" (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).
-On the other sub-tabs, you can also check out a world map of where everyone is located, hiring stats, and fun facts about each team member.

-### Product groups
-Fleet organizes additional, cross-functional groups focused on particular business goals.
-These include the product quality lead, a designer, developers, a product manager, and an engineering manager.
-For more information, check out the ["Product groups"](./development-groups.md) page.

 ### Why this way?
 At Fleet, we write things down.
 Even when we might be wrong.
 This helps us move quickly, provides clarity, and enables asynchronous work.
-The "Why this way?" page in the handbook discusses our decisions about the best way to work, and the reasoning for them.
-For example: _"Why open source?"_, _"Why do we use a wireframe-first approach?"_, and _"Why handbook-first strategy?"_  You can read more about these principles and suggest improvements over at the ["Why this way?"](https://fleetdm.com/handbook/company/why-this-way) handbook page.
+The "Why this way?" page in the handbook discusses some of our most important decisions about the best way to work and the reasoning for them.
+For example: _"Why open source?"_, _"Why do we use a wireframe-first approach?"_, _"Why direct responsibility?_, and _"Why handbook-first strategy?"_  You can read more about these principles and suggest improvements over at the ["Why this way?"](https://fleetdm.com/handbook/company/why-this-way) handbook page.

 ## Open positions